 Verse 6: “And this is love, that we walk after his commandments.
 This is the commandment, That, as ye have heard from the beginning, ye should walk in it.”
-John repeatedly is pointing them back to the Logos.
+John was repeatedly pointing them back to the Logos.
 He told them of his experiences with the Logos.
-He was pleading emotionally, because he spent so much time with this eternal God who came in the flesh.
-(For more information, write for our free booklet From the Beginning.)
+He was pleading emotionally, because he had spent so much time with this eternal God who came in the flesh.
+(For more information, request our free booklet The Last Hour.)

 Notice what John recorded in his third epistle, while he was probably still on Patmos: “I wrote unto the church [he couldn’t go there]: but Diotrephes, who loveth to have the preeminence among them, receiveth us not.
 Wherefore, if I come, I will remember his deeds which he doeth, prating against us with malicious words: and not content therewith, neither doth he himself receive the brethren, and forbiddeth them that would, and casteth them out of the church” (3 John 9-10).

 What else but prison could keep John from personally dealing with such a serious Church crisis?

 Has anything like this happened in this end time?
 Yes, indeed!
 There is an end-time Diotrephes casting people out of God’s Church.
 Most of God’s people in this end time are turning away from God, because they have blindly followed the wrong leaders.
 We must learn to follow the Logos—not any man.